centau/vide/docs/tut/crash-course/1-introduction.md

 Vide is heavily inspired by [Solid](https://www.solidjs.com/).

+This tutorial assumes familiarity with Luau and Roblox GUI.

 ## Why Vide?

 Creating UI is a slow and tedious process.
 The purpose of Vide is to make UI